 Believing that the repetition of the previous generation’s struggles is a rite of passage seems to be more like a way to stifle human progress and creativity than to advance it.
-When we can learn from others’ mistakes without having to repeat them ourselves, then it allows us to develop and discover new problems that need solving.
+When we learn from others’ mistakes without having to repeat them ourselves, it allows us to develop and discover new problems that need solving.

 There is much to be learned from those who came before us.
 Whether it is someone who stops to tell us the bridge ahead is flooded and we shouldn’t drive there, or it is our grandparents relaying lessons learned after decades of experience, there is plenty we can and should learn from our predecessors.
 Repeating struggle is inefficient and should be avoided where possible.

 Challenge yourself to actively learn something new regularly.
 I do a lot of passive learning in the form of watching documentaries and educational YouTube videos, but that information doesn’t sink in.
 It’s too passive.

 Active learning involves more focus.
 Take notes.
 Move.
 Listen intently.
 Find the learning style that works best for you and put it to work with purpose.

 The seven learning styles are:

 Do you want me to write more about these learning styles?
 Let me know in the comments below, and I’ll write new posts on each of these!

 Of course, you should also learn from those around you.
 There is a wealth of knowledge in the experiences of everyone you know, both the younger and the older.
 Everyone’s learned experience is different, so don’t shrug off any opportunity to hear about someone else’s perspective.

 Your family, friends, friends’ family, teachers, colleagues, and community leaders are all great people to learn from.
 Think someone is inaccessible to you?
 Approach them and say, “I want to learn from you.
 Do you have time for a coffee?” and watch them clear their schedule for you.
 People love to feel approached like this.

 Asking others to teach you something or to share their experiences with you is also a perfect way to find a mentor.